 Of course, if you find a session to be too difficult or too easy or are not enjoying it for any reason, please head off to a different one.
 Or take a break and relax.

 In the workshop and jam listings on the full schedule, the sessions are listed in order of level for each time slot.
-For example, you'll see Beg sessions before Low Int sessions before High Int sessions before Adv sessions.
+For example, you'll see L1 sessions before L2 sessions before L3 sessions before L4 sessions.

 Online, you can look at the full schedule, one day's schedule, or a filtered schedule, based on Days, Types, Times, Instructors, Styles, Levels, Instruments, and Locations.
-For example you could search for fiddle workshops that include New England style and are at Low Int or High Int levels.
+For example you could search for fiddle workshops that include New England style and are at L2 or L3 levels.
 The results may not always show up in the exact order you expect, but it's a lot easier than scrolling though all the sessions.

 Here are labels you'll see online and in the program:

 CONCERT = Sit back and listen.
 Many of these have three instructors playing, for about 20 minutes each.

 DROP IN = A teaching session where your questions are answered.
 Drop in for a few minutes or stay the whole time.